arm61/pylj/docs/source/particles-and-potentials.md

 plt.rcParams["figure.dpi"] = 100
 ```

+Throughout these pages our example system is argon.
+Argon is the traditional first system to simulate.
+Its atoms have no bonds, no charge and no shape, so the only thing we have to describe is how two argon atoms attract and repel each other, and yet a box of argon atoms shows everything we want to study: how atoms move, how they arrange themselves, and what pressure they exert.

-Before we can simulate argon, we need to answer three questions.
+To simulate argon we need to answer three questions.
 How do we describe an argon atom?
 How do two argon atoms interact?
 And where do the atoms live, given that a simulation cannot contain a whole beaker of gas?
 This chapter takes each question in turn, then builds a simulation and computes its energy.

 ## Describing an atom